Ellen Zavian: Legal career

 By the early 2000s, Zavian found another group of players to represent namely those involved in skateboarding and breakdancing.
 She helped create the X-Game and Gravity Games extreme athletes (skateboarders, bmx’ers and inliners) and the break dancers player associations.
 Throughout her career, Zavian has represented a range of athletes from professional football players, soccer and softball players to skateboarders and break-dancers.
-Zavian has served as the Founding Executive Director of the Women’s National Team Players Association The Women’s National Team Softball Association, The United Professional Skateboarder Association (UPSA).
+Zavian has served as the Founding Executive Director of the Women's National Team Players Association The Women's National Team Softball Association, The United Professional Skateboarder Association (UPSA).
 She also created the United Breakin Association, a global association for competitive break dancers, and she was appointed to the USA Dance task force which ultimately sought and obtained approval from the International Olympic Committee to recognized break dancing in the 2024 Paris Olympics.

-Zavian was appointed by FIFA to the FIFA Pro Bono Counsel group in 2019 and SafeSport International Board of Trustee in 2021.
+Zavian was appointed by FIFA to the FIFA Pro Bono Counsel group in 2019, SafeSport International Board of Trustee in 2021, FIFPRO DEI Committee in 2022 and the Maryland Racing Commission.

 In 2022, Zavian became the first General Counsel for USA Lacrosse, the governing body of lacrosse in the United States.

 Journalism career

 Zavian has held several positions in the field of journalism.
-She served as an inaugural columnist for Conde Nast’s Street & Smith’s Sports Business Journal, covering the business of women’s sports.
+She served as an inaugural columnist for Conde Nast's Street & Smith's Sports Business Journal, covering the business of women's sports.

-In addition, she also was a columnist for Fairchild’s Branding magazine, covering the sports marketing, Pro Football Weekly, focusing on the business of the Pro Football Weekly and Bass Resource reporting on women.
+In addition, she also was a columnist for Fairchild's Branding magazine, covering the sports marketing, Pro Football Weekly, focusing on the business of the Pro Football Weekly and Bass Resource reporting on women.

 She is Editor-in-chief for Esports and the Law and My Legal Bookie both of which focus on the legal issues within esports and gaming.
 In 2020, she became a Contributing Author in esports coverage for The Washington Post.
 Other writings and quotes of hers have appeared in Forbes, Sports Illustrated, The Guardian, Association of Corporate Counsel, and Sports Law Expert.

 She has also made appearances on CNN, C-SPAN, and NPR.